planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 The last TIFF image (``image4.tif``) contains additional, lower resolution, images (hence its larger size), so when a full scan is required to render at a small scale, the scan is performed on those lower resolution images instead of the original higher resolution image.

 These different data storage techniques explain the variations in layer access performance and provide the focus for our performance optimization strategies.
-We will discuss this further in this tutorial and see how to apply these optimizations with GeoServer, even when the data is not available in a single file as in this example.
+We will discuss this further in this workshop and see how to apply these optimizations with GeoServer, even when the data is not available in a single file as in this example.

 Working with raster tiles and pyramids
 --------------------------------------